Chen4549/skyfinder_test/README.md

 This repository focuses on using different methodologies including **DIR** and **multimodal approaches** to solve the problem for temperature prediction.

+Instructions for reproducing these results can be found in the: [Turorial](tutorial)

 ---

 ## 📋 Overview & Table of contents